mobidata-bw/x2gbfs/README.md

 Note that the pricing plans don't reflect the various available tarifs.

 Note also, that Cambio asks users to only request their information once per 24 hours.
+To reflect this in the generated GBFS, it uses a [`ttl` of `86400`](https://github.com/mobidata-bw/x2gbfs/blob/main/config/cambio_aachen.json#L89-91) which deviates from x2gbfs' default value (60).

 For details, see the [mapping documentation](./docs/mappings/cambio_gbfs_2.3_mapping.md).